-The project rehabilitates degraded lands, maintains forestry potential of the region, protects biodiversity and the reconstructing of wildlife habitat.
+The project rehabilitates degraded lands, maintains the forestry potential of the region, protects biodiversity, and reconstructing habitats.

 The First Nations Forest Carbon Project on Nionwentsio Historical Land is publicly listed on the CSA CleanProjects Registry and has been 3rd party verified under ISO-14064-2 by Fournier Toupin CPA Inc. The project rehabilitates degraded lands, maintains forestry potential of the region, protects biodiversity and the reconstructing of wildlife habitat.
 This results in protecting the integrity of the forest, preserving the aboriginal values of the community and inhering carbon sequestration opportunities by way of improved forest management and afforestation as well as reforestation activities.

 A total of 2,260,000 trees were planted (1,295,000 coniferous and 965,000 hardwood) on over 28,500 hectares by the project from 1995 to 2010 inside the boundaries of the “Seignerie de Perthuis” which is located West of Quebec City in the Portneuf region.
 The trees were planted on degraded land as defined under CDM methodology AR-ACM003.
 Through those activities, the project allows the forest to grow and to sequester CO2 within the biomass through the natural process of photosynthesis for at least 100 years.